AkshayPagar/Design-Pattern-Quiz-Game/Project Journal/Week4 Scrum Report.md

 #### What task did I work on / complete ?
 - Integration and Testing of the Game.
 - Worked on final UI changes.
-- Drawing UML diagrams and Use case Specification.
+- Drawing UML class diagrams.

 #### What am I planning to work on next ?